diefenbach/django-lfs/docs/user/management/catalog/categories.rst

 This tab contains the core date of the category.

 Exclude from navigation
-    If activated the category is excluded from the navigation portlet.
+    If checked the category is not displayed within the :ref:`categories portlet
+    <portlets_concepts_categories>`.

 Name
     The name of the category.
-This is displayed on several places: Within overview pages on top of the category page and within the meta-title tag.
+This is displayed on several places, e.g: within category overviews, on top of the category detail view and within the meta title tag.

 Slug
-    The last part of the category's URL.
+    The unique last part of the category's URL.

 Description
     The detailed description of the category.
-This is displayed on the detail page of the category.
+This is displayed on the detail view of the category.

 Image
     The image of the category.
-This can be displayed within overview pages and the detailed page.
+This can be displayed within category overviews and the category detaile view.

 .. index:: Static Block

 Static block
-    An optional static block which displayed on top of the category view.
+    An optional :ref:`static block <static_blocks_concepts>` which displayed on top of the category detail view.

 View
 ----